-2020 Pharmacy Technician Role in Immunization Administration
+Pharmacy Technician's Role in Immunization Administration

 - 1. APhA supports the development of standardized training in immunization administration and continuing education opportunities for immunizing pharmacy technicians. - 2.
-APhA supports immunizing pharmacist's individual discretion in delegating immunization administration to pharmacy technicians with the requisite education, training, and experience. - 3.
-APhA supports voluntary participation by pharmacy technicians in the training and provision of immunization administration.
+APhA supports immunizing pharmacist's individual discretion in delegating immunization administration to pharmacy technicians with the requisite education, training, and experience.